addisonglobal/backend-technical-test/README.md

 ```
 ## Exercise
 The goal of the exercise is to improve the definition of a backend service/module and provide an implementation for it.
 Once this is finished, you'll create a microservice that offers a REST API to consume the service/module functionality.
+> **Note:** Favour simplicity, code the solution as a single module and use packages to structure it..

 ### 1. Service Trait / Interface
 Given these two synchronous and asynchronous definitions of the TokenService